 This DeepBody is used to be the world of Oriental martial arts.
 The great achievement of Master Kozo Nishino is that he has opened up this body work to the general public as breathing methods and has paved the way for everyone to actually feel, enjoy, and deepen the world of DeepBody.
 In this sense the NBM is “Translational Medicine” (“Translational” means from Oriental tradition into modern Western science.
 It is also from fundamental neural mechanism into breathing and energetic wild body)

 As a doctor, I will make every effort in the rest of my life to spread this "DeepBody," which can now be understood in a common language, to medical practitioners around the world, so that the world's eight billion people can enjoy the DeepBody.
 The science of the unknown of DeepBody is still expanding (e.g., the partner's body reacts without touching).

 Now things are getting interesting!
 Let's all enjoy DeepBody with NBM.

 The Nishino Method Headquarters has a wide range of trainees of various ages, from elementary school students to retirees at the age of 96, from Japan and other countries.
 Trainees from different professional fields and walks of life continue to enjoy their training for years.
 Here are some of the striking written testimonials from our trainees outside of Japan.

 Lives in Zurich, Switzerland

 The first time when I started to practice NBM (Nishino Breathing Methods) was 23 years ago.
-My father in law - he himself a longterm attendee of NBM Juku and a Taichi master - used to teach me the basic exercises.
-Back then I started to get a glimpse how powerful those exercises were.
+My father-in-law - he himself a long-term attendee of NBM Juku and a Tai Chi Chuan master - used to teach me the basic exercises.
+Back then I started to get a glimpse of how powerful those exercises were.
 After 20 minutes of Sokushin breathing and Karin I was totally relaxed and at the same time completely energized.